• Skip to primary navigation

 6. Delete Old Messages

-Users have reporting fixing iMessage problems on iPhone by simply deleting the last iMessage that was received prior to start of the problem.
+Users have reported fixing the problem of iMessage not working on their iPhone by deleting the Last iMessage received prior to start of the problem.

 Hence, delete an unwanted or old Message from your iPhone and see if this helps in fixing the issue.